-The 2017 survey results show that safety belt use differed by roadway type.
-Usage measured highest on Interstates (92.4%) which typically yield higher traffic density and higher rates of speed.
-Usage measured lowest on local roads (87.6%) which are less frequently travelled roadways and usually found within neighborhoods in city limits.
+The 2018 survey results show that safety belt use differed by roadway type.
+Usage measured highest on Interstates (92.9%) which typically yield higher traffic density and higher rates of speed.
+Usage measured lowest on local roads (88.3%) which are less frequently travelled roadways and usually found within neighborhoods in city limits.

-Annually, surveys typically find that local roads are where occupants are least likely buckled.
-Looking at the last five annual surveys (2013-2017), in general, travelers on all road types are buckling up more now compared to years past.
+Annually, surveys typically find that local roads are where occupants are least likely buckled up.
+Trending out the last five annual surveys (2014-2018) show that travelers on most road types are buckling up more than in years past.
 Occupants on local roads have improved the most.